I scream, you scream, we all scream for this keto ice cream bites recipe! AM I RIGHT?!

 Want to make this low carb ice cream bites recipe your own?!
 Here are some ideas on how to do that:

 - Add fruit powders!
 Never heard of them?
 They’re just freeze-dried fruit in powder form.
 They’re genius because they add awesome color and fruity flavor.
-I like using powdered low carb fruits, such as: raspberries (sooo delish with chocolate!), strawberry, or blackberries.
+I like using powdered keto fruits, such as: raspberries (sooo delish with chocolate!), strawberry, or blackberries.

 - Add nuts.
-Add some additional protein with some low carb nuts!
+Add some additional protein with some keto nuts!
 Some of my faves?
 Pecans, walnuts, peanuts, almonds… get nutty!

 - Use cream cheese instead of heavy cream.
-Ala cheesecake fat bombs, cream cheese adds a deliciously tangy and sweet flavor.
+Ala no bake cheesecake, cream cheese adds a deliciously tangy and sweet flavor.
 Check out my cream cheese fat bombs for some sweet inspiration!

 - Use different kinds of chocolate.
 Chocolate lovers unite!
-Add your go-to, whether it’s low carb dark chocolate or sugar free white chocolate, or milk chocolate as I used here.
+Add your go-to, whether it’s low carb dark chocolate or keto white chocolate, or milk chocolate as I used here.

 - Don’t forget about extracts… You can change the flavor profile of your whipped cream to whatever you are craving!
 Mint, orange, vanilla, etc. Go crazy, it’s so fun to try different ones out!